Phlow/feeling-responsive/pages/contact.md

 layout: page
 title: "Contact"
 meta_title: "Contact and use our contact form"
+header:
+    image_fullwidth: "llnl_machine.jpg"
 permalink: "/contact/"
 ---
-You can contact the VisIt team in various ways.
-Methods differ in *requirements* and *privacy* level.
+Methods of contact we offer differ in *requirements* and *privacy* level.

 ### Options for contacting us